No pay for staff. No patient supplies. No heat. This is health care in Afghanistan

 Spiegel says that he saw a two-pronged collapse.

-On August 15, Afghanistan was in the midst of six concurrent epidemics—continuing polio cases, measles, malaria, dengue, cholera and COVID.
+On Aug.
+15, Afghanistan was in the midst of six concurrent epidemics—continuing polio cases, measles, malaria, dengue, cholera and COVID-19.
 Almost immediately, sanctions required that all outside funding stop, including funding for health care, to Afghanistan's de facto authority, the Taliban.

 "That means no funding for salaries, for equipment, for medicines or supplies.
 Any medical need like trauma care, surgery or any kind of secondary care isn't available," says Spiegel.
 "It all stopped because of sanctions."